North American Construction (NOA)

 nullAI Analysis | Feedback

-Joseph C. Lambert, President & Chief Executive Officer
+Barry Palmer President & Chief Executive Officer

-Mr. Palmer began his career with North American Construction Group Ltd. in 1982 as a heavy equipment operator.
-Over the years, he advanced through various roles including Operations Foreman, General Foreman, Superintendent, Project Manager, Operations Manager, and General Manager of HC&M. He was promoted to Vice President, Oil Sands Operations in December 2011, then Vice President, Heavy Construction & Mining in June 2013, and Senior Vice President Operations in November 2018.
-Mr. Palmer was named Chief Operating Officer and Regional President of the MacKellar Group in 2024.
+Barry Palmer was appointed President & Chief Executive Officer of North American Construction Group Ltd. in January 2026.
+He began his career with the company in 1982 as a heavy equipment operator and progressed through various operational roles, including Operations Foreman, General Foreman, Superintendent, Project Manager, Operations Manager, and General Manager of Heavy Construction & Mining.
+Prior to his CEO appointment, he served as Vice President, Oil Sands Operations; Vice President, Heavy Construction & Mining; Senior Vice President Operations; and Chief Operating Officer.
+In January 2024, he also held the title of Regional President of the MacKellar Group in Australia.

-Jordan A. Slator, Chief Legal Officer
+Jordan Slator Chief Legal Officer

 AI Analysis | Feedback